SRGSSR/playsrg-playfff/docs/RECOMMENDATION.md

 - For SRF videos and SRF audios, it can ask `IL-MediaList` recommendation `Recommended-byUrn` service, without personalization.

-#### Playfff recommendation engine (Pfff RE)
+#### Playfff On Demand recommendation engine (Pfff RE)

-- For RSI, RTR, RTS, SRF, SWI videos and RSI, RTR, RTS, SRF audios, it can ask `Playfff` recommendation.
+- For RSI, RTR, RTS, SRF, SWI on demand videos and RSI, RTR, RTS, SRF on demand audios, it can ask `Playfff` recommendation.
 - Based on IL requests, without personalization.
 Here is how it works:
 	- Get `IL-Media`.
 It returns an empty list if it's a `LIVESTREAM` or a `SCHEDULED_LIVESTREAM`.
 	- Get `IL-EpisodeComposition` with last 100 episodes.
 Sort episodes with a published date ascending order, then episode ascending order if same published date.
 It's assumed that clips are ascendant sorting.